josfeenstra/hedron/README.md

 # Design
 Hedron is designed to strike a balance between usability and expressiveness.
-It is not as expressive as something like CGAL, but it is more simple and straight- forward to use.
+It sacrifices A CGAL-level of expressivenes, in favor of a more simple and predictable API.

 # Stage: Pre Alpha